TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/5. Event_Related_Module/Analyse_Event_Related_Signal_Window/Functions/README.txt

 % case user wants to export them
 % 13.
 PlotAppearance: structure holding info about plot appearances the user
 % might have modified.
+% 14.
+ERPChannel: char, Channel for ERP Plot on top

 % Outputs:
 % 1.
 CSDClim